eProsima/Integration-Service-docs/docs/overview.rst

     void on_received_data([...]) override { }

-RTPS Bridge
+RTPS-Bridge
 -----------

 Implements a full bridge using Fast-RTPS publisher and subscriber.
 Its bridge implementation is able to communicate several subscribers with several publishers, stablishing routes, and applying transformation functions in function of each connector configuration.

+The connector :ref:`rtps bridge` uses this kind of bridge.

 Connector
 ---------

 A connector is a pair subscriber/publisher with an optional transformation function.
 Internally represents a route that the data will follow.
-If a transformation function was defined, then it will be applyed before the data is sent to the publishers.
+If a transformation function was defined, then it will be applied before the data is sent to the publishers.

 .. image:: fullconnector.png